 Prevention

-• 18 percent of high school students stated that they had used marijuana at least once in their life (down from 23 percent in 2019)
+• 22 percent of high school students stated that they had used marijuana at least once in their life (up from 18 percent in 2021)

-• 7 percent of high school students reported they binge drank within the last 30 days prior to the survey (down from 8 percent in 2019)
+• 25 percent of high school students reported having drank alcohol within the last 30 days prior to the survey (up from 19 percent in 2021)

-• 19 percent of high school students reported having drank alcohol within the last 30 days prior to the survey (down from 21 percent in 2019)
+• 11 percent of high school students reported they binge drank within the last 30 days prior to the survey (up from 7 percent in 2021)

-• 12 percent of high school students reported having used a vape or e-cigarette in the past 30 days (down from 36 percent in 2019)
+• 13 percent of high school students reported having used a vape or e-cigarette in the past 30 days (up from 12 percent in 2021)

-(La Crosse County Youth Risk Behavior Survey was completed by 3,645 high school students in La Crosse County, School Districts of: Bangor, Holmen, La Crosse, Onalaska, West Salem.)
+La Crosse County Youth Risk Behavior Survey was completed by 3,410 high school students in La Crosse County, School Districts of: Bangor, Holmen, La Crosse, Onalaska, West Salem.

-The YRBS also collects data realted to mental health, suicidal thoughts, physical health, bullying, school safety, sex and dating violence, traffic safety and adversity.
-This data can be found here: https://bettertogetherlacrosse.org/resources/
+The YRBS also collects data related to mental health, suicidal thoughts, physical health, bullying, school safety, sex and dating violence, traffic safety and adversity.
+This data can be found here.

 Too Good for Drugs